AdamDugan/tableone_AddOns/README.md

 # tableone_AddOns
-Two functions I use with the tableone package in R along with a Microsoft Word template that allows for page breaks with "#####".
+A handful of functions I use alongside the `tableone` package in R along with a Microsoft Word template that allows for page breaks with "#####".

 A summary of the files: